 - Edit the formula as appropriate and press enter.

-- The results are now shown in the column chosen in step one.
+- The results are now shown in the column selected in step one.

 Tips for working with formulas

-- You do not need to enter functions and arguments into the Formula bar per hand.
-If you are editing an existing formula, click the fx symbol to bring up the Formula Builder.
+- You don't need to enter functions and arguments into the Formula bar by hand.
+If you are editing an existing formula, click the fx symbol to open the Formula Builder.